Arliss

 The Changing of the Guard: Terrible writing, probably because of Rick Reilly.
 By the way, Helga Krupp is obviously Marge Schott, the most infamous owner of the Cincinnati Reds.
 She had a Saint Bernard, was a chain-smoker which led to her death, blurted out tons of racist and anti-semite stuff, wouldn't pay more than enough to acquire talent, and hated winning so much that she didn't celebrate her only World Series title in 1990.
 Worse, the episode made her look good.

-You Gotta Love This Game: That's interesting which foretold 100% of what's to come in terms of sex change and transsexual athletes.
+You Gotta Love This Game: That's insightful which foretold 100% of what's to come in terms of sex change and transsexual athletes.
 Listen to the lines such as "Terry, you and I both know that half of America thinks it's all gay to begin with.
 Wait 'till they find out a transsexual's playing."
 Of course, nobody watches WNBA; it's been losing hundreds of millions since day one, going back to 1997.
 And NBA had a lockout?
 Ha!
 The league has been irrelevant since Michael Jordan retired for the second time.

 D-Day: Matt Armstrong sinks to 5th?
 Do you want to talk about the most spectacular draft day fall of all time?
-That would have to be Randy Moss' in 1998.
+That would have to be Randy Moss in 1998.
 He was the greatest college football player I had seen in my life.
-His talent was off the charts, and there hadn't been anybody like him before then.
+His talent was off the charts, and there hadn't been anybody like him before or since then.
 I couldn't believe the number of teams passing on him including the Dallas Cowboys.
 After Randy Moss was selected 21st by the Minnesota Vikings, they went on to destroy everybody during the regular season and set an NFL record for the most points scored.
 Their loss to the Atlanta Falcons in the NFC Championship Game was pretty shocking, and I'm convinced they were the true Super Bowl champs.
 Ironically, Randy Moss makes a cameo appearance in this episode.
 Let's not forget that Thanksgiving Day when he torched the Cowboys with three receptions for 163 yards and three touchdowns (51 yd, 56 yd, and 56 yd).

 The Art of Give and Take: Ah, Juwan Howard...I hate him.
 He should've been immediately fired after throwing a punch at a Wisconsin Badgers' assistant coach.
-Otherwise, Woody Hayes could stay on after he threw the infamous punch.
+Otherwise, Woody Hayes would've stayed on after he threw the infamous punch.
 Regardless, college basketball has always been 100% joke.
 My advice to any fan who wastes his time following it is to wait for five years or so to see if a team's NCAA title is for real.
 A case in point: the Fab Five's two Final Four appearances.

 Season Five (2000)

-Viewed: 9/25
+Viewed: 3/26

 ArlissSeason5